-If you become permanently disabled due to sickness or injury caused or sustained as a direct result of duty, you may be eligible for duty-related disability retirement.
-You are covered for this benefit from the first day of employment if you have not reached age 55, regardless of your years of service.
+If the member becomes permanently disabled due to sickness or injury caused or sustained as a direct result of duty, they may be eligible for duty-related disability retirement.
+They are covered for this benefit from the first day of employment if they have not reached age 55, regardless of their years of service.
 Duty-related disability retirement benefits are calculated at either 50 percent of average compensation of the last two years of salary before retirement (this portion is not taxable) or the non-duty-related disability retirement amount, whichever provides the higher benefit.